 JunctionSeq requires R v3.2.2 as well as a number of R packages.
-The easiest way to install it is to use the automated installer.
-Note that to install JunctionSeq on windows, you must have Rtools.
+See the [JunctionSeq website](http://hartleys.githufor more detailed and updated information on JunctionSeq installation.
+In general, the easiest way to install it is to use the automated installer: